astolzen/elkdemo/README.md

 The steps 2, 4 and 5 of the Workflow should have a branch *on failure*, pointing to the *delete VM* template which will remove the VMs from the Cloud environment.

+*sample Screenshots from Tower and GCP will follow*

 ## FAQ:
  * *Can I run this on another cloud or Virtualization Plattform*
    * Sure.
 Just write the VM-Rollout Playbook for that.
 Keep in mind, that some of the Roles & Templates reference facts from Google Cloud, like `gce_private_ip`.
 You'll need to modify these Roles accordingly